bpbradley/ansible-role-komodo/README.md

 Enabling passkey generation for unique periphery passkeys with `generate_server_passkey=true` is potentially valuable, but if doing so remember to *always* enable this feature whenever you update or install that server.
 For example, if you generated a random passkey on install, and then *DIDN'T* generate a random passkey or set a passkey on a future update, it would overwrite the passkey.
-If you generated a passkey on install, and then disabled server management entirely on updates, then you the role will have no knowledge of that generated passkey and it will not include that passkey in its allowed passkeys list, meaning you will lose connection.
+If you generated a passkey on install, and then disabled server management entirely on updates, then the role will have no knowledge of that generated passkey and it will not include that passkey in its allowed passkeys list, meaning you will lose connection.

 Basically, the simple advice is to *ALWAYS* have `generate_server_passkey=true` or *ALWAYS* have `generate_server_passkey=false` for each server.
 I recommend setting these variables directly in an inventory file.
 See [`examples/server_management/inventory/all.yml`](./examples/server_management/inventory/all.yml) for an example.